LucasYou/MEMORY_ALLOCATOR/README.md

         Realloc
         Free

-###The memory allocator use 4 category segregated free list to store the blocks.
+The memory allocator use 4 category segregated free list to store the blocks.\n

-###The maximum size of the allocator is 4 Page. ie. 16384 bytes.
+The maximum size of the allocator is 4 Page. ie. 16384 bytes.

 Built-in functions to check current state of the memory allocater: